-Lili Hasanuddin has more than twenty years experience working with civil society organizations (CSOs) on issues of good governance, democratic elections, decentralization and environmental protection.
-In his decade of work with Indonesia’s Civil Society Alliance for Democracy (Yappika), seven of which he spent as Director, Mr. Hasanuddin strengthened the alliance to become Indonesia’s largest civil society initiative focused specifically on strengthening the capacity and networks of Indonesian NGOs to promote democracy, good governance, human rights and socio-economic transformation.
+Lili Hasanuddin has more than twenty years experience working with civil society organizations on issues of good governance, democratic elections, decentralization and environmental protection.
+In his decade of work with Indonesia’s Civil Society Alliance for Democracy (Yappika), seven of which he spent as director, Hasanuddin strengthened the alliance to become Indonesia’s largest civil society initiative focused specifically on strengthening the capacity and networks of Indonesian NGOs to promote democracy, good governance, human rights and socio-economic transformation.

-Education: BA in Forest Management, Bogor Agriculture University (IPB), Bogor, West Java, Indonesia.
+Education: Bachelor’s degree in Forest Management, Bogor Agriculture University (IPB), Bogor, West Java, Indonesia.